What will you be asked at your B-1 visa interview?

 NNU Immigration are specialist immigration attorneys based in London.
-We can advise on all aspects of the B-1 visa application process, including guidance on compiling the necessary documentation and preparing for the B-1 visa interview.
+We can support you with your B-1 visa application, including guidance on compiling the necessary documentation and preparing for the B-1 visa interview.

-If you have a question about a B-1 visa application, please contact us.
+If you have a question about making a B-1 visa application, please contact us.

 This article does not constitute direct legal advice and is for informational purposes only.